fcecin/amm/docs/multi_swap.md

 You now have to select the tokens you want to _send_ to the pool (sell) and the tokens you want to _receive_ from the pool in return (buy).
 The tokens available for selection are, of course, the tokens supported by the multi-swap pool you have selected.

-In this example we will assume you have some liquid amount of both `UTX` and `UTXRAM` tokens, but you can use any token supported by the liquidity pool you have selected.
+In this example, we will assume you have some liquid amount of both `UTX` and `UTXRAM` tokens, but you can use any token supported by the liquidity pool you have selected.

 By default, no tokens are selected to be sent, as can be seen in the empty **Send** area of the form, and no tokens are selected to be received, as can be seen in the empty **Receive** area of the form: